prats110892/wca_server/README-sustainability.txt

 			On the left is a list of columns.
 They are clickable buttons, and turn red when you click.
 				-This is used to select columns for mappings.
 You can click multiple buttons for a column summation -Click 'Add' when you have a mapping ready
-			The middle column is for mappings.
-				-This will be populated with the mappings one at a time as you click 'Add' The right column is a list of Entry fields.
+			The middle column is of mappings (from spreadsheet columns to SQL attributes) -This will be populated with the mappings one at a time as you click 'Add' -Selecting multiple columns will default to summation, but you can change the math operator by editing the entry field The right column is a list of Entry fields.
 You use this to define the column names.
 				-This will be populated with fields one at a time as you click 'Add'.
 				-You can type in the actual column name
-			TODO: need some way to undo/clear out buttons in case you click one incorrectly.
 		When you hit 'Finish', it will create the tablename_table.py class definition file.
 			-It will probably overwrite whatever is there, so watch out.
 			-It calls writeclassFile.py to do the actual file writing.